okeymeta/probalyze/replit.md

 **Routing**: Single-page application with manual page state management (no React Router).
 Navigation between Markets, Portfolio, and Leaderboard pages is handled via a `currentPage` state variable.

 **Chart Visualization**: Recharts library for rendering market price charts with area and candlestick views, including volume indicators and real-time price updates.
+Charts use actual bet data from the storage for realistic price movements.

 **Multi-Outcome Markets**: MarketCard and MarketDetailView components now support:
 - Displaying multiple candidates/outcomes in a grid
 - Each outcome shows name, percentage, and YES/NO buttons
+- YES/NO buttons are fully functional and tradable
 - Full backward compatibility with binary (simple) markets
+- Proper data persistence with outcomeId tracking

+### Trading System

+**Multi-Outcome Trading Flow**:
+1. User clicks YES/NO on a candidate in a multi-outcome market
+2. BettingModal opens with `outcomeId` parameter
+3. placeBet() is called with outcomeId
+4. System routes to placeBetOnOutcome() for multi-outcome processing
+5. Bet is recorded with outcomeId linking
+6. User balance updated in S3 storage
+7. Market totals and pool percentages recalculated
+8. UI updates immediately with new market state

+**Binary Trading Flow** (unchanged):
+1. User clicks YES/NO on a simple market
+2. BettingModal opens without outcomeId
+3. placeBet() handles as simple bet (no outcomeId)
+4. Bet recorded with prediction only
+5. Market totals updated
+6. Storage persists changes

 ### Blockchain Integration